 The bass control changes the perception of low frequencies from your amp.
 The benefit of having a higher bass setting is that it can help to fill out the low end of your guitar’s sound.

 It can also make the amp sound larger or have more depth than it would with a lower setting.
-Be careful not to overdo it, as too much bass can make the guitar tone muddy.
-This lacks clarity and can make a guitar sound dull and lifeless.
+Be careful not to overdo it, too much bass can make the guitar tone muddy.
+This means the tone will lack clarity and can make a guitar sound dull and lifeless.